MihirBafna/ecDNA-Analytics/README.md

 * Once input folders have been selected, the user will be redirected to the visualize page shown below:
    <img src="app/static/img/appimages/visualize.png" width="75%">

-    * Image Magnification - to display the magnified images, the **user must double click on the top row of images** and a white selection box will appear. **Clicking one more time will freeze the selection** and detatch the mouse from the selector box.
+    * Image Magnification - to display the magnified images, the **user must double click on the top row of images** and a white selection box will appear. **Clicking one more time will freeze the selection** and detatch the mouse from the selection box that is now red.
 Magnified images are shown in the row below.

-    * Page Layout - On this visualize page, the images displayed going from left to right are the original inputted image, the grayscaled dapi image, and the ecSeg output image.
-The two image sections below the first row of images are deafulted to the magnified (10x) versions of the original image and the ecSeg output image respectively.
+    * Page Layout - On this visualize page, the images displayed going from left to right are the **original inputted image, the grayscaled dapi image, and the ecSeg output image**.
+The two image sections below the first row of images are deafulted to the **magnified (10x) versions of the original image and the ecSeg output image** respectively.
 User can toggle between the magnified version of the original adn the grayscaled dapi via the toolbar.

-    * Select Image - On the top left corner of the page is the image select button.
+    * Select Image - On the **top left corner** of the page is the **image select button**.
 Once clicked, a side panel will open up listing the names of every single input image for the user to select and appropriately visualize.
-The timestamped folder name is labelled at the top.
-Save this folder name for future reference and usage.
+The timestamped folder name is labelled at the top. **Save this folder name for future reference** and usage.

-    * Toolbar - On the top right corner of the page is the toolbar button.
+    * Toolbar - On the **top right corner** of the page is the **toolbar button**.
 Once the button is clicked, a side panel will open up and display the different tools users have to their advantage.
 The buttons and their explanations are listed below:

         * orig/dapi toggle - toggles the magnified image on the bottom left to either the original or the grayscaled dapi image.